learn-co-curriculum/phase-1-control-flow-lab/README.md

 scooters.

 Scuber's drivers charge their passengers a variable amount based on how far they need to travel.
-Modify the `index.js` file to ensure that Scuber's drivers are properly telling their passengers how much the ride will cost.
+Modify the `index.js` file to make sure that Scuber's drivers are properly telling their passengers how much the ride will cost.

 ## Read the Tests
 We know that you do not have much experience with testing, so that is why it is very important for you to read the instructions in this and every lab.
-That being said, reading the tests can often provide supplemental guidance on how to complete a lab.
+That being said, reading the tests can often provide important clues on how to complete a lab.
 Let's take a look at the first test for this lab together:

 ```js